-- a) the function and purpose of the SIU; - b) an overview of fraud detection and referral of suspected insurance fraud to the SIU for investigation: - c) a review of Fraud Division insurance fraud reporting requirements: - d) an organization chart depicting the insurer's SIU; and - e) SIU contact telephone numbers. - 2.
-The SIU shall provide ongoing anti-fraud education and training to the Company's anti-fraud personnel, which include but are not limited to claims personnel, underwriters, auditors, customer service personnel.
+- a) the function and purpose of the SIU; - b) an overview of fraud detection and referral of suspected insurance fraud to the SIU for investigation; - c) a review of Fraud Division insurance fraud reporting requirements; - d) an organization chart depicting the insurer's SIU; and - e) SIU contact telephone numbers. - As part of its Fraud Awareness Program, the SIU shall provide ongoing anti-fraud education and training to the Company's anti-fraud personnel, which include but are not limited to claims personnel, underwriters, auditors, customer service personnel.
+The training provided may be provided from either internal or external sources.
+While SIU members receive 5 hours of training per year, the training provided to other employees will total a minimum of at least 2 hours per year.

-The training shall be designed to enable the anti-fraud personnel to effectively analyze claims and policy information, pursue appropriate investigations, conduct appropriate and effective interviews, use available database resources, and work cooperatively with law enforcement agencies.
+The training shall be designed to enable employees and anti-fraud personnel to effectively analyze claims and policy information, pursue appropriate investigations, conduct appropriate and effective interviews, use available database resources, and work cooperatively with law enforcement agencies.
 Training will also be provided to other Company employees regarding support services essential to implementing the Company's anti-fraud plan.
 The following guidelines will be followed with regard to education and training:

-- a) Courses of instruction will be designed to address specific aspects of fraud associated with the Company's various business activities. - b) Courses will be designed to address the educational needs of the target personnel. - c) Anti-Fraud personnel will be presented with anti-fraud education material at the entrance level and will participate in the continuing education activities provided by the SIU. - Training programs may be developed and conducted either by internal personnel or by outside contractors. - e) Training programs may include but not be limited to the following modalities: - (i). review of the function and purpose of the SIU; - (ii). introduction/review of the written procedures established by the SIU regarding the identification, documentation and referral of incidents of suspected fraud to the SIU; - (iii). identification and recognition of red flags or red flag events; - (iv). any changes to current procedures for identifying, documenting and referring incidents of suspected insurance fraud to the SIU; and - (v). fraud division/governmental authorities insurance fraud reporting requirements.
+- Courses of instruction will be designed to address specific aspects of fraud associated with the Company's various business activities. - b) Training will include subject matter addressing ethics, false claims or other legal-related issues - c) Courses will be designed to address the educational needs of the target personnel. - d) Anti-Fraud personnel will be presented with anti-fraud education material at the entrance level and will participate in the continuing education activities provided by the SIU. - e) Training programs may be developed and conducted either by internal personnel or by outside contractors. - f) Training programs may include but not be limited to the following modalities: - (i) review of the function and purpose of the SIU; - (ii) introduction/review of the written procedures established by the SIU regarding the identification, documentation and referral of incidents of suspected fraud to the SIU; - (iii) identification and recognition of red flags or red flag events:

+- (iv) any changes to current procedures for identifying, documenting and referring incidents of suspected insurance fraud to the SIU; and - (v) fraud division/governmental authorities insurance fraud reporting requirements.